 From the first moment your newborn baby is placed in your arms, what they eat is one of your biggest concerns.
 Breast milk or formula?
 When should you wean?
 And what do you do if you have a picky eater who won’t eat anything you put in front of them?
-An issue that’s not often tackled is why a child is hungry all the time.
+An issue that’s not often tackled is why your child is hungry all the time.
 While some kids might simply have a healthy appetite, an insatiable hunger could be a sign that there’s something else going on.

 Here are five common reasons some kids are always hungry — and some expert tips for solving the problem.